m42e/httypist/README.md

 # Document automation

-This is still WIP
+This is actually getting useful.

+## Use of this

+It is a http typist so a httypist.
+It should generate document for you in a known environment (docker container) and could be triggered via http.
+And the configuration and templates should be in a git repository.

 ## Targets

+- HTTP Hooks a triggers
-- HTTP Callbacks,
+- HTTP Callbacks for the result
 - GIT Repository with the templates
+- Template selection by
+  - url or
-- Template selection by either url or data in the request
+  - data in the request
-- PDF output using latex
+- PDF output using latex (you have to use a docker image as base for the worker, which has latex installed)
 - Use template folders, including all the auxiliary files for the template
 - No need to update the docker containers in case of a template update